pyf98/espnet_utils/README.md

 ## Profiler for encoder

 Please use the latest version (e.g., >= 0.8.1) of DeepSpeed.
-Prior versions have some issues.
+Prior versions might cause some unexpected problems like https://github.com/microsoft/DeepSpeed/issues/2231

 [`profile_encoder.py`](profile_encoder.py) uses DeepSpeed's `flops_profiler` to calculate the computational cost of `ESPnetASRModel`.
 Please put it under the path: `egs2/TEMPLATE/asr1/pyscripts/utils` and put [`profile.sh`](profile.sh) in a specific recipe: `egs2/xxx/asr1/`.